 Do you start your day with coffee?
-Coffee is an integral part of life for producers and consumers around the world, and it is the world's second most valuable, legally traded commodity in terms of total trade dollars (after petroleum).
+Coffee is an integral part of life for producers and consumers around the world, and it is the world's second most valuable commodity produced by developing countries (in terms of total trade dollars).
 This course will consider the diverse expressions and ramifications of "coffee culture," from the farmers who see it as their life, to the buyers and traders who know it as a living, to the drinkers who can't imagine life without cups of java.
-We will explore the historical roots of coffee production and trade, including its roles in nation-building and international power relations, and its modern implications for environmental change, economic justice and development.
-Alternatives to dominant coffee production and marketing practices will be considered, such as Fair Trade, shade-grown, and organic coffee.
-In light of periodic collapses in coffee prices, we will address the impacts of market volatility on producers, processors, distributors and consumers.
+We will explore the historical roots of coffee production and trade, including its roles in nation-building and international power relations, and its current implications for environmental change, economic development and social justice.
+Alternatives to conventional coffee production and marketing will be considered, such as Fair Trade, shade-grown, and organic coffee.
+In light of periodic collapses in coffee prices, we will explore the impacts of market volatility on producers, processors, distributors and consumers, and evaluate various policy approaches that have attempted to mitigate the "infamous coffee cycle."
 Why do consumers in the United States see little change in coffee prices when international prices experience drastic declines?
-We will also consider the controversies over the possible implications of coffee consumption and caffeine for health.
+We will also consider ongoing controversies over coffee consumption and health.
 The course will be run as a seminar.
 Students are expected to come to class prepared to discuss the readings, and participate in class activities and discussions.
+Graduate students will participate in a bimonthly discussion session with the professor to examine graduate readings in depth.